T3A2Group/client/README.md

   - In your terminal, please run `$npm start` or `$yarn start` to start react.
   - If you seeded data in your server, please find users account details in backend: data folder, users.js
   - Have fun :blush:

+---

+## :pushpin: Limitations

+In general, we are all satisfied with the website.
+Through the hard work of each team member day and night, this website has helped Tasmania Resort solve most companies' business needs.
+Everyone also learned a lot through this project, not only the knowledge of code but also how to carry out team collaboration, how to achieve each milestone according to agile development, and how to use each member's strength to bring more significant benefits to the team project.
+But at the same time, we also realize that this website still has some limitations.

+- At this stage, the client only can do a standard search.
+We want to add advance search in the feature.
+- We want to add more payment options(such as Apple pay, Google pay etc.) in the app.
+At this stage, the client only can use PayPal to complete payment by using a PayPal account or bank card.
+- We couldn't achieve a complex booking system in our app.
+For example, we want to allow clients to choose a villa according to the date.
+If the client decides villa, we want to suggest some related products to them.
+- We didn't add an email validation check function and secure password suggestion for the sign-up form.
+We want to add this to the app as well.
+- Real-time chat system, when clients browse the website, we want to allow them to ask questions through a chat window, and resort admins can help clients to resolve some questions through chat.